Norway Chess: 2020

 The performance rating is based on classical games only.
 As with 2019, an Armageddon game was to follow if the main classical game ended in a draw.
-The points system was altered to award 3 points for a win, 0 points for a loss, 1½ for a draw and an Armageddon win and 1 for a draw and an Armageddon loss.
+The points system was altered to award 3 points for a win, 0 points for a loss, 1½ points for a draw and an Armageddon win and 1 point for a draw and an Armageddon loss.